Foundation and giving

 - Julia Cianci Memorial Scholarship ($1000): for a graduating student in any program who has maintained good academic standing and who has demonstrated involvement in student life, leadership through outstanding character or volunteerism in the greater community.

 - McQueen Family Social Justice Scholarship ($2000): for an incoming student in any program who demonstrates leadership in social justice issues.

 Bursaries (based on financial need)

-- Bella Rabinovitch Bursary ($500): for a second-year Arts, Literature and Communication or Liberal Arts student who demonstrates resilience in the face of obstacles.
+- Bella Rabinovitch Bursary ($500): for a second-year student in Arts, Literature and Communication or Liberal Arts who demonstrates resilience in the face of obstacles.

 - Cristina Mucciardi Bursary ($3000): for a second-year student in any program who demonstrates leadership, interest in entrepreneurship, strong work ethic and volunteer experience and plans for an ambitious project or initiative in the wider community.

-- Excellence in Finance Graduation Bursary ($3000): for a graduating student in any program who has maintained good academic standing and who will pursue university studies in banking or a finance-related field.
+- Excellence in Finance Bursary ($3000): for a graduating student in any program who has maintained good academic standing and who will pursue university studies in banking or a finance-related field.

 - Silver Key Bursary ($1000): for second-year students in good academic standing whose involvement on campus and in the wider community exemplify the College’s mission and vision.

 - Tom McKendy Liberal Arts Bursary ($2500): for an incoming student in the Liberal Arts program.

 Give your time